Sorry, this program is not available for local students.

 Professional recognition and accreditation

 Honours students may be eligible to join various Australian scientific and biomedical professional societies.
-Your program coordinator can provide further advice.
+Your honours supervisor can provide further advice.

 Program and course information

 Get a step closer towards your biomedical research career

 You'll build on your existing academic capabilities and develop your research skills in biomedical research.